Our Mission

 Sommer Blessing, Lead Teacher

-Sommer is a strong believer in the wisdom of Waldorf education and the healing magic of nature and animals.
-Through her heart-felt connection with plants and animals, she imbues her pedagogy with the magic of her favorite teacher – Mother Nature of course!
+Sommer is continually inspired by the wisdom of Waldorf education and the healing presence of nature and animals.
+Her teaching is grounded, heartfelt, and alive with the magic of the natural world—guided always by her most beloved mentor: Mother Nature herself.

 Melissa Cotter, Administrative Assistant